 Even organic, properly prepared food can turn to poison if too much is taken into the stomach at one time.
 As several small meals a day weakens the stomach by retarding proper digestion, so overeating twice a day also retards digestion by overloading the stomach.
 1.5-2 litres is the maximum amount that the average human stomach can safely hold.
 Any more places a burden on the stomach.

-5. The environment
+5. Change the environment

-- Meal times should be happy times.
+Meal times should be happy times.
 The stomach is closely related to the brain.
 Discuss no controversial issues at the dinner table.

-- If little children are removed from the table every time they make a fuss, they quickly learn to behave at meal times.
+If little children are removed from the table every time they make a fuss, they quickly learn to behave at meal times.

-- It is a good idea to only eat lightly or have a juice instead of a meal if you are anxious.
+It is a good idea to only eat lightly or have a juice instead of a meal if you are anxious.
 Digestion is retarded when the human machinery is stressed.

-- Do not feel hurried, but eat slowly with cheerfulness.
+Do not feel hurried, but eat slowly with cheerfulness.

-- Gentle exercise like walking, or light domestic duties after meal aids digestion.
+Gentle exercise like walking, or light domestic duties after meal aids digestion.
 Strenuous physical exercise retards digestion by pulling away blood from the stomach to the muscles that are being used.
 Depletion of blood supply retards digestion.

-- Posture.
+Posture.
 The back should be straight and the shoulders back which enables the stomach to perform its work digestion without being cramped.